 It is proposed to reconfigure the Distribution System such that two existing substations may be transferred on to an adjacent network, in order to release capacity so that the new connections can be made.
 Primary Substation B has sufficient spare capacity to accommodate the two existing substations.
-New cables are to be installed between points A-B and between points E-B. The existing circuit will be cut at point BE so that the new joints can be made.
-The total new cable length between points A-B and points E-B is 100m.
-The network will be reconfigured by the installation of two short straps C-D and C-B in order to maintain connectivity.
+New cables are to be installed between points A - B and between points B - C. The existing circuit will be cut at point B - C so that the new joints can be made.
+The total new cable length between points A - B and points B - C is 100m.
+The network will be reconfigured by the installation of two short straps B - C and B - C in order to maintain connectivity.
+As this work involves the transfer of capacity there is no Reinforcement work required.

-This transfer of existing demand will allow a POC to be taken from the local 11kV circuit to supply the new development.
+This transfer of existing demand will allow a POC to be taken from the local 11kV circuit to connect the new development.
 The newly installed cable to connect the development from the POC is 1200m long.
 Three 800kVA distribution substations are to be established onsite.
 The above work represents the Minimum Scheme to provide connections to the new site.